 One of the biggest impacts on costs was future investment returns.
 Globally, a prolonged period of low investment returns was expected.
 This meant that the amount of investment return USS expected to achieve on the scheme’s assets was lower than it had been historically and this created a deficit in the scheme.
 USS were expecting that the current valuation would show that existing benefits were likely to cost more to provide in the future than at the last valuation in 2014, and that it would be necessary to take action to address this deficit.

 RAS said that the draft assumptions on which the valuation would be based would be ready by the end of June.
 In September, USS would hold a formal four-week consultation with UUK to establish their official position on the valuations’ findings.
 The USS Joint Negotiation Committee (comprising 5 UUK and 5 UCU members) would then look to reach agreement on any changes required to contribution rates, or future benefits, or both.
-If any changes were agreed, employers would then consult with affected employees in early 2018.
+If any changes were proposed by the JNC, employers would then consult with affected employees in early 2018 before the USS board make any formal decisions.

 MM noted that there was an initial assumption of ‘bad news’ and asked whether in RAS’s view the valuation would lead to USS seeking structural changes in the scheme and/or an increase in contribution rates.